 Given the long and turbulent history of race problems in America, it’s not surprising that surveys of trust levels toward the police and the perception that systemic racism is prevalent vary widely among whites and blacks and between Democrats and Republicans:

 To focus on a specific location, one could look at New York City.
 The killings by police and stops by police here during the past decade or so have been very much disproportionately black.
-For example, stops by police tallied at 52% for blacks between 2004-2012 compared to their much smaller section of the population at about 25% in 2010.
+For example, stops by police tallied at 52% for blacks between 2004-2012 compared to their much smaller section of the population at between 25% and 30% in census data from 2000 and 2010.
 Encouragingly, the city police’s Stop and Frisk program that tended to engage African Americans significantly more than other ethnicities has been greatly diminished in practice, largely because of the strong negative reaction the police department received from much of the local community – they called for more humane treatment.
 Newsweek reported in August 2014: